 Alison Scholars enjoy some flexibility in meeting their General Education requirements.
-At Delaware, all College of Arts and Science students must complete a liberal arts core known as "Breadth Requirements."
-While Alison Scholars must meet the spirit of these requirements, they have greater freedom in how many credits they take in each area and in the particular courses they choose; this freedom is designed to facilitate their speedier entry into upper-level or graduate courses, the study of additional foreign languages, or a more creative combination of studies spanning various General Education groups.
+At Delaware, all College of Arts and Sciences students must complete a liberal arts core known as "Breadth Requirements."
+While Alison Scholars must fulfill these requirements, they have greater freedom in the particular courses they choose; this freedom is designed to facilitate speedier entry into upper-level or graduate courses.

-Fall 2002 Alison Scholars will be selected in February and

-March from students majoring in Arts and Science and in Economics who have been offered Fall 2002 admission into the University Honors Program.
-Students not selected to be Alison Scholars as freshmen may be eligible to join the program after their freshman year.
+Fall 2004 Alison Scholars will be selected in March and April from students majoring in Arts and Sciences who have been offered Fall 2004 admission into the University Honors Program.